 Mechanical Equipment.
 Any and all mechanical equipment and rooftop appurtenances, including but not limited to HVAC units, vents, wireless communications facilities, antennas, or satellite dishes, shall not be visible from street level and shall comply with section 656.399.29(5)(6)(7) of the Jacksonville Zoning Code.
 Any and all required or installed noise-producing equipment or appurtenances shall be designed, located, and adequately buffered to minimize the impact of noise on adjacent property outside the PUD.
 Placement of mechanical equipment shall be strictly prohibited in the area between Building 300 and the northern property line adjacent to DuPont circle residences (the “Restricted Area”), except that back-up power sources and transformers may be located within the Restricted Area.

 Service Areas: Dumpsters, recycling receptacles, loading docks, and other services shall comply with section 656.399.29 (5), (6), (7) of the Jacksonville Zoning Code.
-All operational receptacles shall be located within a building or enclosed by one hundred percent (100%) opaque walls and gates to match building material and character.
+All operational waste and pet pick-up receptacles shall be located within a building or enclosed by one hundred percent (100%) opaque walls and gates to match building material and character, or otherwise screened pursuant to Section 656.399.29, Jacksonville Zoning Code, subject to the review and approval of the Planning and Development Department.

 Construction: To minimize adverse construction impacts on the adjacent neighborhood during the construction process, construction activities shall be governed as follows: (a) construction workers shall be prohibited from and instructed not to park in any adjacent neighborhood, (b) construction works shall be limited to the hours of 7:30 a.m. to 7:30 p.m., (c) a pest control company shall be engaged to address rodent control during demolition of existing buildings, and (d) the Applicant shall provide Riverside Avondale Preservation (“RAP”) with: (i) a designated contact person for any and all construction-related issues and (ii) quarterly construction updates, as well as notice of any and all anticipated unusual construction disturbances (iii) and if at any time during construction there is not enough parking available on-site for construction workers, an off-site location that will not have adverse impacts on the neighborhood will be chosen and workers will be transported to and from said site by the contractor.